hello.ml — English frontend let name = "World" def greet(person): return f"Hello, {person}!" for i in range(3): print(greet(name)) class Counter: def __init__(self, start): self.value = start print("Done!")

 Install from PyPI, write a .ml file in your language, and run it.

 Requires Python 3.12 or newer.
+Optional extras enable the WAT/WASM toolchain.

 $ pipx install multilingualprogramming